Scalingo/documentation/_posts/platform/app/2000-01-01-sticky-sessions.md

 {% warning %}
-Sticky Sessions might help you to scale out applications keeping states about users across connections (ie. sessions in memory).
+Sticky Sessions might help you to scale out applications keeping states about users across connections (i.e. sessions in memory).
 However this feature come with drawbacks explained later on this page and it is a good practice to avoid using it when possible. (stateless sessions, or database-stored sessions for instance)
 {% endwarning %}

 ## Description

 By default the routing of requests is done using the *Round Robin* algorithm, learn more about it in our [dedicated page]({% post_url platform/internals/2000-01-01-routing %}).
 As an example: if you have 2 web containers, and a single user is making 2 requests to your application, each container will receive one request.

 Once **Sticky Sessions** have been enabled, each end-user will be associated to a container and consecutive requests from this entity will all target the same